pmlmodelling/nctoolkit/docs/source/variables.rst

 Creating variables
 ==================

-**Please note: this method currently only works for the development version of nctoolkit, and the feature will be available in the public release on pypi and conda-forge in February 2021.
-This is a new feature, that has been thorougly tested, but any feedback on error messages will be appreciated.**

-Variable creation in nctoolkit can be done using the ``assign`` method, which works in a similar way to the method available in Pandas.
+Variable creation in nctoolkit can be done using the ``assign`` method, which works in a similar way to the method available in pandas.

 The ``assign`` method works using lambda functions.
 Let’s say we have a dataset with a variable 'var' and we simply want to add 10 to it and call